Edgbaston Priory Club: History

 Following a major redevelopment in 2012–13 at a cost of £12 million (including £5m from the LTA and a grant from England Squash and Racketball) there are now 32 tennis courts (hard and grass, indoor and outdoor) and 10 squash courts at Edgbaston Priory, and a new clubhouse roughly twice the size of its predecessor.

-In August 2023 the centre will host the Paralympic team sport of goalball as part of the IBSA World Games.
+In August 2023 the centre hosted the Paralympic team sport of goalball as part of the IBSA World Games.